dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/HostGroup/Readme.md

 ## Advanced approach

 You can use this approach to be completly generic.
-- All information are definid in the host_group.
+- All information are defined in the host_group.
 - Need tag with regex.

 Recommanded informations :